Solar Panel Calculator for Massachusetts (MA)

 Solar Installation Costs in Massachusetts

 The average cost to install solar panels in Massachusetts is $3.20 per watt before incentives.
-For a typical 8 kW system, that translates to approximately $25,600 gross, or $17,920 after the 30% federal ITC.
+For a typical 8 kW system, that translates to approximately $25,600 installed.
+The 30% federal ITC expired for systems installed after December 31, 2025, so state and utility programs are now the main cost reducers.
 Available incentives: Federal ITC (30%), SMART program, state tax credit ($1,000).

 Net Metering in Massachusetts